How To Hook Up A Washer And Dryer

 When purchasing a new place, one of the first things you may need to install is a new washer and dryer hookup.
 Even if you’ve lived in your home for a long time, years of dirty laundry can start to wear on your steadfast helper, so maybe you've decided to send it off into retirement.

-Let’s start by setting up our new dryer.
+Let’s start our washer dryer hookup by setting up our new dryer.
 The first thing we need is a ventilation duct hose.
-These are fire resistant metallic hoses that transfer the heat from your dryer away from your home.
-When selecting a hose, make sure you look for one that’s approved for either gas or electric depending on your dryer.
+These are fire-resistant metallic hoses that transfer the heat from your dryer away from your home.
+When selecting a hose, make sure you look for one that’s approved for either gas or electric, depending on your dryer.

 Once you’ve purchased your new ventilation duct hose and opened up the package, you should see that it also comes with a circle clamp.
 You'll want to start by unscrewing the clamp so it becomes loose enough to fit around the hose, or even unscrewing it all the way so that you don’t have to worry about sliding it on.
 Place or slide the clamp loosely around the hose so that it’s two or three inches away from the end, being careful not to tear or puncture it.

 Next, move the dryer away from the wall and clean up any debris that may be behind it.
-Make sure to clean around the floor and directly inside the vent as well so that there’s no buildup.
+Make sure to clean the floor and directly inside the vent as well so that there’s no buildup.

 With that clean, grab the ventilation duct hose and carefully place it on the dryer vent.
-Check that the vent is completely covered then tighten it down with the clamp, making sure it doesn't bend or crush the hose.
+Check that the vent is completely covered, then tighten it down with the clamp, making sure it doesn't bend or crush the hose.

-Next we’re going to connect the hose to the wall vent.
-Most homes will have a hookup that you can attach to that protrudes out of the wall, mine just happens to be an inset vent box.
+Next, we’re going to connect the hose to the wall vent.
+Most homes will have a hookup that you can attach to that protrudes out of the wall; mine just happens to be an inset vent box.
 The benefit of an inset vent box is that once you finish installing the ventilation duct hose, you’re able to push the dryer back so that it’s flush to the wall.

 Whether it’s protruding or inset, all vents generally have an oval shape to them instead of being a precise circle to match our hose.
 To make it fit, gently squeeze the last four to six inches of the ventilation duct hose until it gently forms into an oval shape that matches your wall vent.
 While shaping and stretching your hose, make sure you’re grabbing it gently from the middle so the side that’s attached to the drier doesn’t pull free.

 Once the hose has been formed into the required shape, you can start to attach it to the wall vent.
-Slide it far enough on to the vent that approximately three inches are covering it like indicated in the picture, again being careful not to puncture or tear the hose.
-Once it’s in place, secure it to the vent by slipping the loosened clamp around both parts, tightening it with your screwdriver and making sure it’s firmly secured.
+Slide it far enough on to the vent that approximately three inches are covering it, like indicated in the picture, again being careful not to puncture or tear the hose.
+Once it’s in place, secure it to the vent by slipping the loosened clamp around both parts, tightening it with your screwdriver, and making sure it’s firmly secured.

 Now that we have the hose hooked up, be sure to clean the whole area again with a rag to ensure you aren’t getting any dust and dirt buildup.

 With the vent in place and the area cleaned, the next step is to plug it in!
 Look behind the dryer to locate the outlet, and determine if it’s compatible with your cable.
 If they match up, you’re all set!

-Once the whole thing is plugged in and ready to go, you can now push the dryer back against the wall to it’s new forever home!
+Once the whole thing is plugged in and ready to go, you can now push the dryer back against the wall to its new forever home!
 If you don’t have an inset vent box like mine, make sure that you only push your dryer back as far as it can go without crushing the hose.
 Now let’s give it a whirl!
 Turn the dryer on and see if it works, then grab a load and dry your way to warm flannel city!

 Now that your dryer is all set up, we're ready to move on to the washer!
 The good news is that washers are even easier to hook up than dryers.
 The first step is to pull the washer away from the wall so you have enough area to work.